mathieuHa/GEHackatonApp/Advanced Manufacturing challenge/README.md

 Each EP requires a different processing time depending on its geometrical complexity.
 The geometrical complexity is measured with an index.

 You can choose between two problematics:
-1. Basic: Build a model to estimate the EP references preparation milestone dates.
+1. Basic: Build a model to estimate the EP references preparation duration.
 2. Advanced: Build a tool to compute the optimal EP preparation schedule.
 This is a queue management optimization problem.
 Please note that to solve this advanced challenge you will need to use the kind of model built from the first sub-challenge (delay estimation model).

 ## Basic - EP preparation milestone date forecast

 **Problem description**

 Your mission is to build a regression model that will predict the time required to prepare each EP reference.
-This duration is defined as the time elapsed between the design start (date_reception_OMP) and delivery date (date_liberation).
+This duration is defined as the time elapsed between the end of design step (date_reception_OMP) and the client delivery date (date_liberation).

 ```
-estimated duration = date_liberation - date_reception_OMP
+estimated_duration = date_liberation - date_reception_OMP
 ```

-Currently Stelia is using the last realized preparation delays for each EP and each step to estimate future delays and shape the preparation schedule.
-Building a model with EP characteristics and full historical delay data as an input could be a first advance for better EP preparation scheduling.
+Currently Stelia is using the last realized preparation duration for each EP and each step to estimate future duration and shape the preparation schedule.
+Building a model with EP characteristics and full historical preparation duration data as an input could be a first advance for better EP preparation scheduling.

 **Data**

-The dataset is made of 3 tables and a data description file.
+The dataset is made of 2 CSV files with realized dates and EP characteristics:
-A data dictionary and several tables (references, 1st industrialization) with realized dates and EP characteristics.
+- a train.csv file that you can use to train your model
-You are provided with two datasets: a train set and a test set.
-The date_liberation variable have been removed from the test set.
+- a test.csv file that you can use to test your model.
+The output variable (date_liberation) has been removed from the test set.

+In this repo you can also find a data dictionary (fields_description.xlsx).

 **Submission evaluation**

 Your submission must include:
 1. Your prototype app deployed on Predix
-2. A CSV file with your output estimate for the references in the testset
+2. A CSV file with your estimate of estimated_duration for each references in the testset

-You CSV file should have the following format (comma separated):
+Your submitted CSV file should be formatted like this (comma separated):
 ```
 ID,estimate
 1,3.4